-We estimate that we will receive net proceeds from the global offering of \$ (€) million, based on a public offering price of \$ per ADS in the U.S. offering and € per ordinary share in the European private placement, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise in full their option to purchase additional ordinary shares (which may be represented by ADSs), we estimate that we will receive net proceeds from the global offering of approximately \$ (€) million, based on a public offering price of \$ per ADS in the U.S. offering and € per ordinary share in the European private placement, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from the global offering of \$950.83 million (€789.47 million), based on a public offering price of \$320.00 per ADS in the U.S. offering and €265.6925 per ordinary share in the European private placement, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional ordinary shares (which may be represented by ADSs), we estimate that we will receive net proceeds from the global offering of approximately \$1.09 billion (€908.01 million), based on a public offering price of \$320.00 per ADS in the U.S. offering and €265.6925 per ordinary share in the European private placement, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-As of March 31, 2020, we had cash, cash equivalents and current financial assets of €1.3 billion.
+As of December 31, 2020, we had cash, cash equivalents and current financial assets of €1.6 billion.
 The principal purposes of this offering are to increase our financial flexibility to advance our clinical pipeline and pre-commercial activities.
 We currently expect to use the net proceeds from this offering, together with our existing cash, cash equivalents and current financial assets, as follows:

-- to build our commercial infrastructure to prepare for the launch of efgartigimod in MG, if approved; - to advance efgartigimed to market regulatory approval for the treatment of ITP, PV, CIDP and a fifth indication; - to advance clinical development of early stage pipeline candidates in strategic franchise indications; - to build out a commercial supply chain to support our global launches of any approved products; and - to fund other current and future research and development activities and technology development and for working capital and other general corporate purposes.
+- to build our commercial infrastructure to prepare for the launch of efgartigimod, if approved, for a rapidly growing number of indications in our key territories (the United States, Japan and the European Union); - to advance efgartigimod to market regulatory approval for the treatment of ITP, PV, CIDP, a fifth and sixth indication; - to advance clinical development of ARGX-117 in multiple Phase 2 proof-of-concept trials and early stage pipeline candidates in strategic franchise indications; - to build out a commercial supply chain to support our global launches of any approved products; and - to fund other current and future research and development activities and technology development and for working capital and other general corporate purposes.